Edinburgh-Genome-Foundry/bioprinter/README.rst

 BioPrinter
 ===========

-Bioprinter is a Python module to produce living art.
+Bioprinter (webpage _here) is a Python module to produce living art.
 It transforms an image into files that a liquid dispenser can use to *print* the image to a plate using pigmented yeast or bacteria.

 Here are two examples of bio-art: